 Yes!
 The Justice Initiative is open to all law students and lawyers.

 Is the Justice Initiative only for JD students, or can LLM/MSL students participate as well?

-All law students and lawyers can participate in the Justice Initiative.
+All law students, lawyers, law professors, and organizers can participate in the Justice Initiative.

 Is the Justice Initiative only for law students, or can legal practitioners and law faculty join?

 Lawyers, law professors, and people working “in the law” broadly defined are all welcome and encouraged to join the Justice Initiative.
 Watch the information session for lawyers and law professors here.
 Lawyers can register for the Justice Initiative here.

 Is the Justice Initiative open to law students/practitioners/faculty/people outside of the United States?

 The Justice Initiative is primarily intended for participants from within the United States so as to ensure a shared familiarity with laws, legal educational traditions, and systemic injustices.
 Nonetheless, law students and lawyers from outside of the U.S. who are eager to participate and willing to commit to the Justice Initiative should apply.